Joseph Whitworth: Whitworth memorials

 Richard Copley Christie was a friend of Whitworth's.
 By Whitworth's will, Christie was appointed one of three legatees, each of whom was left more than half a million pounds for their own use, 'they being each of them aware of the objects' to which these funds would have been put by Whitworth.
 They chose to spend more than a fifth of the money on support for Owens College, together with the purchase of land now occupied by the Manchester Royal Infirmary.
-In 1897, Christie personally assigned more than £50,000 for the erection of the Whitworth Hall, to complete the front quadrangle of Owens College.
+In 1897, Christie personally assigned more than £50,000 for the erection of the Whitworth Building, to complete the front quadrangle of Owens College.
 He was president of the Whitworth Institute from 1890 to 1895 and was much interested in the medical and other charities of Manchester, especially the Cancer Pavilion and Home, of whose committee he was chairman from 1890 to 1893, and which later became the Christie Hospital.
 Part of his bequest was used to construct the Whitworth Institute in Darley Dale.

-The university's Whitworth Art Gallery (formerly the Whitworth Institute) and adjacent Whitworth Park were established as part of his bequest to Manchester after his death.
-Nearby Whitworth Park Halls of Residence also bears his name, as does Whitworth Street, one of the main streets in Manchester city centre, running from London Road to the south end of Deansgate.
+The university's Whitworth Art Gallery and adjacent Whitworth Park were established as part of his will after his death.
+The nearby Whitworth Park Halls of Residence also bear his name, as does Whitworth Street, one of the main streets in Manchester city centre, running from London Road to the south end of Deansgate.
 Near 'The Firs' a cycleway behind Owens Park is called Whitworth Lane.
 In Darley Dale is another Whitworth Park.
-In recognition of his achievements and contributions to education in Manchester, the Whitworth Building on the University of Manchester's Main Campus is named in his honour.
+In recognition of his achievements and contributions to education in Manchester, the Whitworth Building on the University of Manchester is named in his honour.

 Whitworth Society

-In 1923, the Whitworth Society was founded by Prof. Hele-Shaw FRS, then president of the Institution of Mechanical Engineers to support all Whitworth Scholars and to promote engineering in the UK.
+In 1923, the Whitworth Society was founded by Henry Selby Hele-Shaw, then president of the Institution of Mechanical Engineers to support all Whitworth Scholars and to promote engineering in the UK.
 The Society brings together those Whitworth Scholars who have benefited from Sir Joseph Whitworth's generosity.